10 books with LGBTQ+ themes to add to your reading list this Pride month

 Just a few gems to add to your reading list.

-With lockdown going on and with the different world and social media events that are happening at the moment, this has been a difficult Pride month for a lot of people.
+With Covid going on and with the different world and social media events that are happening at the moment, these past few Prides will be different for a lot of people.

 But, while it's important to keep fighting the bad, it's just as important to let yourself have some positive personal time too.
 Right now, we're feeling more like escaping from reality than ever and, as we often do, we've turned to books to help us do that.